nmeibergen/understanding-dapps/step1-raw-transaction/README.md

 To use Infura, create an account [here](https://infura.io/).
 Next you are requested to create a project, if you're not, simply head towards 'Ethereum' in the left pane of the dashboard and create a project.
 When you have created a project, you can view the 'Settings' tab where you'll find endpoints for the different Ethereum chains.
 In particular, for this script we'll use the Ropsten network, so consider the corresponding endpoint, which you'll need in the configuration below.

 ## Create an ethereum account
 You will need an Ethereum account.
 I'd suggest you get [MetaMask](https://medium.com/@seanschoi/what-is-metamask-really-what-is-it-7bc1bf48c75), which is, among others, a wallet and thus creates an address for you on the several Ethereum blockchains.
-It furthermore allows for executing transactions
+It furthermore allows for executing transactions.
+Note that, among others, you'll get a wallet for the Ropsten blockchain as well as for the mainnet.

 ## Get yourself some Ethers
 You will need some Ethers to perform the transactions that we are about to make.
 In order to an Ether (which will be more than enough) head towards https://faucet.ropsten.be/, and request Ethers on the Ropsten network.

 ## Setup your computer
 To setup your environment laptop, simply make sure you have Node and yarn installed.
 Next install the required packages, e.g. `yarn install`.